danielabar/meblog/src/markdown/ip-based-route-restrictions-on-heroku-with-rails.md

 **Fail-closed security.** If `allowed_ips` is empty or nil (due to a misconfiguration or missing config), the `|| []` default means nobody gets through.
 The secure default is to block, not to allow.

-**Logging blocked requests** at warning level surfaces them in your existing observability tooling, so you can see who's being blocked, from where, and how often.
+**Logging blocked requests** at warning level surfaces them in observability tooling.

-**`request.remote_ip`** handles `X-Forwarded-For` parsing.
-Heroku's router adds the client's IP to this header, and Rails extracts it.

 ### Wiring Into Routes